XWeiZhou/qSIP-workflow-for-15N-analysis/README.md

 1.3. **Data filtering and quality control**
    - Retain OTUs present in at least **three fractions** of **two replicates** per treatment (control or warming, light and label).
-   - Generate a filtered dataset with reproducibly detected OTUs.
-   - Normalize abundances for downstream analysis.
+   - Generate a filtered dataset of reproducibly detected OTUs and normalise abundances for downstream analyses.

 1.4. **Calculate excess atom fraction (EAF)**
    - Compute OTU-specific ¹⁵N EAF values by treatment and replicate.